 Student dress and appearance must be consistent with the school system's responsibility to ensure that school environments are healthy, safe and conducive to student learning.
+Please refer to HCPSS Dress Code Policy 9210.
 It is a violation of this policy for any student to wear attire that interferes with the educational mission of the schools, is disruptive to the school environment, or that could endanger the health or safety of that student or others during school hours and school activities.
-This includes, but is not limited to, attire that: